Parenting With Consistency

 - We feel bad (guilty).
 This can especially arise when we’ve enforced a limit that is actually unreasonable.
 For example, “If you don’t brush your teeth this morning, there will be no sugar in your diet for the next month!” vs. “If you choose not to brush your teeth today, I can’t allow you to have any sugary snacks today.”
 Parent follows through after child declines to cooperate.

 - We feel bad (guilty).
 We think that seeing our child cry when we’ve been consistent is somehow unhealthy for the child or we feel like we “made” our child cry.
 Crying is an emotional release and is part of the child’s process of coming to terms with the limit you’ve set.
 The crying may, however, be being used by the child to try to get you to change your mind, especially if that technique has worked before.

 - Circumstances.
 Sometimes things change and there’s nothing we can do about it.
 For example, routines have to sometimes be broken because of illness or something no longer seems like a good idea.
 If you change your mind, do so early on, to minimize the child’s belief that they got the desired result from a tantrum or protracted protest.

 Tips For How to Do It

 - Avoid empty threats.
 Children can see through these and when you can’t follow through, your credibility is undermined.

 - Avoid moralizing – being consistent is far less complicated when we leave out the sermon.

 - Keep it Simple – Less is more.
-Leading your 3 year-old child back to her bed every time she jumps out of it sends the message that you mean business; arguing with her tells her that you are willing to engage in a debate.
+Leading your 3 year-old child back to her bed every time they jump out of it sends the message that you mean business; arguing with them tells them that you are willing to engage in a debate.